oracle-livelabs/converged/obaas/explore-platform/explore-platform.md

 ### Objectives

 In this lab, you will:
-* Provisiong an instance of Oracle Backend for Spring Boot, with Parse Platform included
+* Review the components of the Oracle Backend for Spring Boot
+* Explore how microservice data is stored in the Oracle Autonomous Database
+* Learn about the Spring Admin user interface
+* Learn about Spring Eureka Service Registry
+* Learn about APISIX API Gateway
+* Learn about Spring Config Server
+* Learn about the observability tools included in Oracle Backend for Spring Boot

 ### Prerequisites

 This lab assumes you have:
-* An Oracle Cloud account in a tenancy with sufficient quota to create:
+* An Oracle Cloud account
 * All previous labs successfully completed

 ## Task 1: Explore the Kuberenetes cluster